Comparing Playwright and Cypress for WCAG Compliance Testing

 Pipeline Impact: CI/CD Integration & Reporting Thresholds

-CI Threshold Configuration (GitHub Actions Example):
+CI Threshold Configuration (GitHub Actions):

 - name: Run a11y checks